hubertlemczak/classable/README.md

   const coursePath = name.toLowerCase().replaceAll(' ', '-');
 ```

-This sidebar is present for every route in the course view and the <code>Outlet</code> component from <code>react-router-dom</code> is wrapped in a styled-component, making the site have a fixed height look.
+This sidebar is present for every route in the course view and the `Outlet` component from `react-router-dom` is wrapped in a styled-component, making the site have a fixed height look.

 ```ts
 export const OutletContainer = styled.div`